ConsulTent/geoip2redis/README.md

 ![GeoIP2Redis](https://user-images.githubusercontent.com/691270/73528553-0e86a900-4450-11ea-80a8-5d603ddfbfd7.png)

 Loader of Multiple GeoIP providers to Redis.
-Now with **live migration**!
+Now with **[LIVE MIGRATION](https://github.com/ConsulTent/geoip2redis/wiki/Live-Migration)**!

 ##### The goal of GeoIP2Redis is to standardise all GeoIP formats into a standard CSV format (based on Ip2Location) that can be queried using Redis via subkeys.